exponea/exponea-android-sdk/Documentation/segmentation.md

 - ```
   Segments: Customer IDs <customer_ids> merge failed, unable to fetch segments
   ```
   The segmentation data update process requires to link IDs but that part of the process failed.
 Please refer to the error log messages and check your `Exponea.identifyCustomer` usage.
-This  should not happen, please discuss this with the Bloomreach support team.
+This  should not happen, please discuss this with the {user.br} support team.
 - ```
   Segments: New data are ignored because were loaded for different customer
   ```